Martin Jarvis (actor): Voice work

-Among his work, Jarvis did the voiceovers for the 2010 BBC series Just William and voices the animal characters, as well as Voltaire the wise Weather-Cock, in the 1994 children's television series Fourways Farm.
+Among his work, Jarvis did the voiceovers for the 2010 BBC series Just William and voices the animal characters, as well as Voltaire the wise Weather-Cock (who acts as the narrator), in the 1993 children's television series Fourways Farm.
 He has also voiced various characters in animated series such as The Grim Adventures of Billy & Mandy and The Life and Times of Juniper Lee.
 In the former, he inherited the role of the character Nergal from his Titanic co-star David Warner.
 In 2000, Jarvis voiced John Dread in the TV series Max Steel.
 He has also voiced all the characters in the children's stop-motion animated series Huxley Pig and narrated "The Tempest" in Shakespeare: The Animated Tales.

 Jarvis has also undertaken audiobooks of P. G. Wodehouse's works, and won the Audie Award for these.
 He is the narrator of the 2011 audiobook of The Selfish Giant by Oscar Wilde.
 Further work in 2011 includes an audiobook of the Wilbur Smith novel The Leopard Hunts in Darkness.
 He has also appeared in Jubilee, a Doctor Who spin-off audio drama by Big Finish Productions, alongside his wife.
+Focus on the Family used Jarvis' voice for two of their audio dramas, Ben-Hur and a Father Gilbert Mystery entitled The Play's the Thing.
 In film, Jarvis appeared in Disney's 2012 film Wreck-It Ralph as Saitine, one of the video game villains who attends the Bad Anon self-help groups with Ralph (John C. Reilly).

 Jarvis has also performed voiceovers for video games, beginning in 2007 as the role of The Chronicler in the Spyro the Dragon video game series.
 He also provided the voice of Admiral Zaal'Koris vas Qwib Qwib in Mass Effect 2 (2010) and Mass Effect 3 (2012).
 Also in 2011, Jarvis also performed a voice-over part for the MMORPG Star Wars: The Old Republic.
 Jarvis also voiced Alfred Pennyworth in the Batman: Arkham series of video games.
-He first voiced the character in the 2011 video game Batman: Arkham City and would reprise for the 2013 video game Batman: Arkham Origins and the 2014 DC Universe animated movie Batman: Assault on Arkham, and the 2015 video game Batman: Arkham Knight.
+He first voiced the character in the 2011 video game Batman: Arkham City and returned for the 2013 video game Batman: Arkham Origins, the 2014 DC Universe animated movie Batman: Assault on Arkham, the 2015 video game Batman: Arkham Knight, and the 2024 VR game Batman: Arkham Shadow.

-He read Charles Dickens' A Tale of Two Cities for the Chivers Audio Books production on cassette, later released on CD by Barnes & Noble Audio Classics.
+Jarvis read Charles Dickens' A Tale of Two Cities for the Chivers Audio Books production on cassette, later released on CD by Barnes & Noble Audio Classics.

 Personal life

 Jarvis married Rosalind Ayres on 23 November 1974 in Ealing; he has two sons by a previous marriage.
 He met Ayres when they played in Hamlet together; she played Ophelia.
 Together with his wife, Jarvis runs the radio production company "Jarvis & Ayres Productions", frequently used by BBC Radio 4.

-He was awarded the OBE in 2000.
+Jarvis was awarded the OBE in 2000.
 He has also published a book of memoirs titled Acting Strangely: A Funny Kind of Life (ISBN 0413728501 hardback, ISBN 0-413-74550-3 paperback).
 Jarvis has homes in West Hollywood and London.